FelixAnna/web-service-dlw/readme.md

 #### helm deployment templetes (autoscaling)

-`deployment/kubernetes/dlw-helm-autoscaling`: include autoscaling configurations which only supported by kubectl 1.23.* or above, requires latest docker desktop or minikube.
+`deployment/kubernetes/dlw-helm-autoscaling`: include autoscaling configurations which only supported by kubectl 1.23+ or above.

 #### helm deployment templetes(no autoscaling)
 `deployment/kubernetes/dlw-helm`: no autoscaling configurations in the deployments templements